ThunderStorms21th/Galaxy-S7-AiO-kernel/README.md

-# ThundeRStormS "Galaxy S7 (SM-G930F/FD) All in One kernel"
+# ThundeRStormS "Galaxy S7 (SM-G930F/FD) All in One"
-#      for TW PIe & Oreo, AOSP LOS16 & Treble
+# for TW PIe & Oreo, AOSP LOS16 & Treble kernel

 # Kernel for Samsung Galaxy S7
 Helping you compile kernels